 During World War II, he worked as a welder in the construction yards of Baltimore and Tampa.
 When the war was over, he returned to West Virginia with a new vision of what his home state and his country could be.
 In 1946, he made his first run for political office and was elected to the West Virginia House of Delegates.

 After two terms, Byrd was elected to the West Virginia Senate; then to the United States House of Representatives for three terms.
-Finally, in 1958, he was elected to the U. S. Senate, where he has represented West Virginia continuously since.
-He has served longer in the Senate than anyone else in West Virginia's history.
+Finally, in 1958, he was elected to the U. S. Senate, where he represented West Virginia.
+He served longer in the Senate than anyone else in West Virginia's history.
 In fact, only three members in the history of Congress have had longer tenures.

 Byrd earned his law degree, cum laude, from American University in 1963, after 10 years of night classes.
 He was awarded his B.A. degree in political science, summa cum laude, by Marshall University in 1994.